Best camera for black and white photography in 2023

 Continuous AF not the best

 Even though it’s about half the price of the M11 Monochrom, the Leica Q2 Monochrom is still going to be an expensive ask for a lot of people.
-If it’s in your budget though, then we have good news – it’s another fantastic camera.
+If it’s in your budget though, then I have good news – it’s another fantastic camera.

 A compact camera pairing a full-frame 47.3MP sensor with a stunningly sharp Summilux 28mm f/1.7 lens, the Leica Q2 Monochrom also differs from the M11 in another key way – it has autofocus.
 Contrast-detection autofocus to be specific, so no need to learn to use a rangefinder.

-One thing that really impresses about the Q2 Monochrom is its performance at high ISO settings.
+One thing that really impresses me about the Q2 Monochrom is its performance at high ISO settings.
 In most digital cameras, the highest ISO settings are normally simply never used, as the images they create are so compromised by noise.
 However, the Q2 Monochrom still produces usably contrasty, punchy images at its top ISO of 100,000, making it a fantastic performer in low light.

 See our full Leica Q2 Monochrom review